ibm-cloud-docs/hs-crypto/FAQs.md

 * Full control of the entire key hierarchy including the HSM master keys
 * Tamper-proof hardware device for sensitive data
 * Industry-leading security for cloud data and digital assets
 * Reduced data compromise risk because of in-built protection against privileged access threats
 * Regulatory compliance through data encryption and controls on privileged access
 * Keep Your Own Keys (KYOK).
-Bring your own administrator, they are the only ones who can see your data.
+Bring your own administrators.
+They are the only ones who can see your data.

 ## Why is {{site.data.keyword.hscrypto}} better than other cloud HSMs or key management services?
 {: #hs-crypto-advantages}
 {: faq}

 This is the only cloud HSM in the public cloud market to be built on FIPS 140-2 Level 4 certified hardware.
-Additionally, IBM offers a unique initialization scheme  through a key ceremony to take ownership of the HSM (bring your own administrator), supporting multiple distinct roles with administration and HSM master key management responsibilities.
+Additionally, IBM offers a unique initialization scheme for the HSM master key to take ownership of the HSM (bring your own administrator), supporting multiple distinct roles with administration and HSM master key management responsibilities.
 This provides you with complete control of the key hierarchy including the HSMs that protect your keys.

 ## What is a 140-2 FIPS Level 4 Certification and how can I validate it?
 {: #FIPS-level4-meaning}